Introduction

 - protection against TLS downgrade attacks

-- provides reporting visibility through TLS RPT.
+- visibility through TLS reporting (TLS RPT).

 Cloud email services